fontsplugin/plugin/readme.txt

 = Google Fonts Gutenberg Block =
 Add some flair to your content with our new Gutenberg block.

-* All 900+ fonts available in the editor
+* All 900+ fonts available in the editor.
-* Font size, variant and line-height settings
+* Font size, variant and line-height settings.
 * Text-align: left, right or center.

 = Contributions =